What Is a Running Pace Calculator?

 | 200 lbs | ~130 | ~870 | ~650 |

-Faster running burns more calories per hour (because more miles are covered per hour), but not more per mile.
+Faster running burns more calories per hour (more miles covered), but not more per mile.
 For a personalized estimate based on your weight, distance, and pace, use our calories burned calculator.

 Spring Racing Season: Setting Goals for April–May Races

 April and May are the most popular months for road races in the United States.
-Temperatures are ideal for distance running — cool enough to prevent overheating but warm enough that muscles stay loose.
-If you are racing this spring, here is how to use your pace data to set a realistic goal:
+Temperatures are ideal — cool enough to prevent overheating, warm enough that muscles stay loose.
+Here is how to use your pace data to set a realistic goal:

 - Use a recent training run as your baseline.
-A recent comfortable long run gives you a realistic picture of your current fitness.
-Enter that run's distance and time into our running pace calculator to see your current pace.
+Enter that run's distance and time into the running pace calculator to see your current pace.

 - Apply the appropriate race pace adjustment.
-Most runners can sustain a 5K race pace that is 20–30 seconds faster per mile than their comfortable long-run pace, and a marathon race pace that is 45–90 seconds slower per mile.
+Most runners can sustain a 5K pace that is 20–30 seconds faster per mile than their comfortable long-run pace, and a marathon pace that is 45–90 seconds slower.

 - Plan for conditions.
-Heat, hills, and wind slow your pace.
-Add 20–30 seconds per mile for races above 65°F, and adjust for elevation change using a grade-adjusted pace calculation.
+Add 20–30 seconds per mile for races above 65°F and adjust for significant elevation change.

-Our running pace calculator also pairs naturally with our calories burned calculator for race-day nutrition planning and our heart rate zone calculator for pacing by effort rather than watch pace.
+The running pace calculator pairs naturally with the calories burned calculator for race-day nutrition planning and the heart rate zone calculator for pacing by effort rather than watch pace.